slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   A mechanism for assigning roles and/or permissions to [actors](#source-roles).
 -   Two-factor authentication for the [identity management system](#identity-management).
 -   Audit logs for sensitive actions, such as modifying security controls.
--   A mechanism to define code ownership for all files in the source.
+-   A mechanism to define a set of expert reviewers for each file in the source, and the ability to require their approval on any changes.

 ## Levels